BenjaminShinar/Books-Resources/README.md

 now we use kubernetes to manage that deployment and ensure that state, so it will create more pods like that.

-each pod has an ip address, but when a pod dies it gets a new ip address, if we want to talk to a pod, we need something to manage that. this is done with a service defintion. this is also in the yaml file, this creates a reliable way for the KubeDNS to communicate.
+each pod has an ip address, but when a pod dies it gets a new ip address, if we want to talk to a pod, we need something to manage that. this is done with a service definition. this is also in the yaml file, this creates a reliable way for the KubeDNS to communicate.

 ```yml
 kind: service